ricardoprins/chatroom-one/README.md

-# Chatroom One
+# Chatroom One - Adding Complexity to Front End

-A sample implementation of a chat room, using FastAPI and MongoDB.
+It has to look nicer, right?

+So, time to add some visual complexity to it...in a future step, who knows...maybe even some REAL frontend, like React, Vue or Angular...